EchterAlsFake/VidFetch_Discord_Bot/README.md

 ## Common Bugs and Errors

 You will probably sometimes face an error.
 This is normal and I am always trying to fix it as fast as I can.

-All errors are logged in a file.
-I will have a look at this file from time to time and try to fix the stuff.

 But you can do some things too: